Public Square Home

 In America, the public square has been an enduring symbol of freedom, democracy, and engaged citizenship.

 In the modern era, the public square is no longer limited to a physical space.
 Technology has expanded its boundaries and made it accessible to more people than ever before.
-But technology also has created a more polarized public square.
+But technology also has made it more polarized.

 It’s true that with the internet and social media, we are more connected.
-Yet, fewer citizens are inclined to participate in the public square because it has grown mean-spirited.
+Yet, fewer citizens are inclined to participate in the conversation because it has grown mean-spirited.
 Rude.
 Rancorous.
 The tenor of the public square has grown increasingly hostile, less encouraging, and more off-putting.